ErwinLiYH/yabai_manager/README.md

 # Yabai manager

-A simple python program to show basic status of [Yabai](https://github.com/koekeishiya/yabai) WM in status bar with yabai and skhd configuration.
+A simple python program to show basic status of [Yabai](https://github.com/koekeishiya/yabai) WM in status bar.

+This program include:

+1. A manager: shows the information of Yabai WM
+2. Basic configuration files(.skhdrc & .yabairc) integrated with the manager

 With multiple display: